lifeparticle/Ruby-Cheatsheet/README.md

 How to check if a block is given
 -----
-block parameter is mandatory, when you call yield inside a method, otherwise it will raise an exception
+block parameter is mandatory when you call yield inside a method; otherwise, it will raise an exception

 ```ruby
 def give_me_data